open-telemetry/opentelemetry.io/content/en/docs/zero-code/python/operator.md

 provides images for a single Python version based on the glibc C library.
 If you want to use it you might need to build your own image operator Docker image for Python auto-instrumentation.

+#### Django applications

+Applications that run from their own executable like Django requires to set in your deployment file two environment variables:

+- `PYTHONPATH`, with the path to the Django application root directory, e.g.
+  "/app"
+- `DJANGO_SETTINGS_MODULE`, with the name of the Django settings module, e.g.
+  "myapp.settings"